project-meucci/thimm.github.io/docs/Tasting Terroir/The-farm-robots-changing-the-food-systemfor-the-better.md

 ---
-title: The Farm Robots Changing the Food System....For the Better!
+title: The Farm Robots Changing The Food Systemfor The Better
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Tasting Terroir  (2022-10-06)